I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/ns-ndis-_net_device_pnp_event.md

 `DevicePnPEvent`

 An event code that describes the PnP event as one of the following:

+#### NdisDevicePnPEventSurpriseRemoved

+The network interface card (NIC) has been unexpectedly removed from the
+       computer.
+For more information, see <a href="https://msdn.microsoft.com/afd94749-8f2a-4cce-a646-1f616a845a0e">Handling the Surprise Removal of a NIC</a>.

+#### NdisDevicePnPEventPowerProfileChanged

+The power profile of the host system has changed.

 `Header`